demisto/content-docs/docs/contributing/contributing.md

 :::note
 There will be a setting at the top of the form, to determine where the pull request will be opened.
 By default, it will open the pull request from your fork on the branch you created, to the `master` branch of the base Cortex XSOAR Content repository.
+Then within a few minutes, the target branch will be replaced from `master` to a different custom one.
-This is the desired behavior, and should not be changed.
+This is on purpose, and should not be changed.
 :::

 ### Post-Submission